bogstandard/rl-weather/README.md

 ## Config
 You can change most things; wind speed, thickness of droplets, dithering (falling sway), colour, speed of falling etc.

+## Future Plans
+I'd like to create a location based system, but am at a loss right now how to implement it.
+Hooking into the music seemed a good idea, but it became ugly fast.

+Right now everything is all manual, so remember to disable it when you go to the desert!conf

 ## Sound Credits
 This plugin uses sounds generously provided by the creators on [FreeSound.org](https://freesound.org/).